Logan-Roelofs/Reverse-shell/README.md

 # Reverse-shell
-Linux Revers shell... work in progress in order to mak this an .exe file use the progaram "pyinstaller" Inorder to make this program run on a desired windos micine use pyinstall to crate an exicutible file. optionaly use pyinstalls iminge code imbedder inorder to make the exicutible look like a png.
+Linux Revers shell... work in progress in order to make this an .exe file use the progaram "pyinstaller" Inorder to make this program run on a desired windos micine use pyinstall to crate an exicutible file. optionaly use pyinstalls iminge code imbedder inorder to make the exicutible look like a png.

 request ctypes and mss